 We know time is money, right?
 Well, to get a true feeling of the ROI for a property manager, you need to consider how much time you will be able to save yourself.
 Professionals can often work faster and more effectively than someone new to the industry.
 You can reserve your time for doing the things you can’t hire someone to do as easily.

-The property manager can be hired to fill in the gaps and help you out with the tasks that would take more time then they are worth.
+The property manager can be hired to fill in the gaps and help you out with the tasks that would take more time than they are worth.
 Writing up your listing, taking images of the property for the listing, keeping up the landscaping, washing the linens for each stay, greeting guests—these are all tasks that you might choose to delegate to a property manager to save yourself the hassle.
 The time you save through the property manager should be part of the equation for the return on your investment.
 If you working full time, then you know exactly how much your time is worth during work hours and the time you save can be multiplied by your hourly rate to figure what a property manager is worth in just this one aspect of ROI.

 Earn More Money with Satisfied Guests

 Whether you are using a local or online property manager, you can hire someone to answer any guest questions or concerns.
 Imagine your guests get to your property and are missing some key supplies that should be at the residence.
 Who is going to be available to stop and bring things immediately?
 A local property manager could be onsite quickly if you are working or out-of-town.

 Satisfied guests are incredibly important in the ROI equation because they are the ones that are likely to return and possibly even recommend your rental to others in their circle.
-Rental Property Manager word-of-mouth (WoM) recommendations are far more powerful that most other forms of marketing.
-If you can really impress your guests, you will getting a lot of return on the investment of a property manager in the form of WoM advertising, increased reach and return (loyal) guests.
+Rental Property Manager word-of-mouth (WoM) recommendations are far more powerful than most other forms of marketing.
+If you can really impress your guests, you will get a lot of return on the investment of a property manager in the form of WoM advertising, increased reach, and return (loyal) guests.